Guide on How to Register Your Company in Singapore

 The tax exemption policy for newly incorporate / setup Singapore companies will not be given to investment holding companies and businesses engaged in property development activities that are incorporated on and from 26 Feb 2013 onwards.
-These type of companies will still enjoy the partial tax exemption.
+These types of companies will still enjoy the partial tax exemption.

 YA 2013, YA 2014 and 2015

-Company will be given a 50% (CIT) Corporate Income Tax Rebate capped at $30,000 for each Year of Assessment.
+The company will be given a 50% (CIT) Corporate Income Tax Rebate capped at $30,000 for each Year of Assessment.

 YA 2016 and YA 2017 New!

-Company will be given a 50% (CIT) Corporate Income Tax Rebate capped at $20,000 for each Year of Assessment.
+The company will be given a 50% (CIT) Corporate Income Tax Rebate capped at $20,000 for each Year of Assessment.

-Company will be given a 40% (CIT) Corporate Income Tax Rebate capped at $15,000 for each Year of Assessment.
+The company will be given a 40% (CIT) Corporate Income Tax Rebate capped at $15,000 for each Year of Assessment.

 YA 2019 New!

-Company will be given a 20% (CIT) Corporate Income Tax Rebate capped at $10,000 for each Year of Assessment.
+The company will be given a 20% (CIT) Corporate Income Tax Rebate capped at $10,000 for each Year of Assessment.

 - 2 – 3 Proposed Company Name.